Whether it is Responsive or adaptive web design, Design plays a leading role in web development

 There are two main techniques in web design: Responsive Web Design and Adaptive Web Design.
 Both design and develop are aimed in making sure that site visitors get an enhanced viewing experience on mobile devices.
 However, the two techniques work differently for responsive site and adaptive site design based on desktop computer mobile site.

 Responsive Web Design (RWD) refers to developing sites able to provide optimal viewing experience an optimal viewing experience on target device – from navigating, to resizing, to scrolling – in any browser screen size provide responsive website user experience especially in smaller screens with faster load time.

-Instead of using pixels or points, a percentage-based design is used so that the site adapts and fits the screen of the device accordingly termed as “Fluid Layout”.
+Instead of using pixels or points, a percentage-based design is used so that the site adapts and fits the screen of the device types accordingly termed as “Fluid Layout”.

 The size of the images is in relative units to ensure that they display within their containing element.

 CSS rules are applied on the page based on the characteristics of the device used to display it.
 Commonly, the basis is the browser width.

-One good example of a site with Responsive Web Design is Microsoft (www.microsoft.com)
+One good example of an existing site with Responsive Web Design is Microsoft (www.microsoft.com)

 Focused on the client and not on the browser, Adaptive Website Design utilises progressive enhancement elements to establish design methods.
 Essentially, progressive enhancement has three layers involved in the AWD technique design requires: